-A recognized expert in Networking and Distributed systems, Eve has served in leadership positions in various standards bodies, including: the IETF, where she currently serves on the IoT Directorate, co-chairs the proposed COIN (Computing in the Network) research group, and in the past co-founded and co-chaired the MMUSIC (Multiparty Multimedia Session Control) working group for many years; NIST, where she co-chaired the Cyber-Physical Systems working group on Data interoperability; and in the OpenFog Consortium, where she co-chaired a task group on Smart Objects, to tackle increased IoT heterogeneity.
+A recognized expert in Networking and Distributed systems, Eve has served in leadership positions in various standards bodies, including: the IETF, where she currently serves on the IoT Directorate, co-chairs the COIN (Computing in the Network) research group and the RAW (Reliable Available Wireless) working group, and in the past co-founded and co-chaired the MMUSIC (Multiparty Multimedia Session Control) working group for many years; NIST, where she co-chaired the Cyber-Physical Systems working group on Data interoperability; and in the OpenFog Consortium, where she co-chaired a task group on Smart Objects, to tackle increased IoT heterogeneity.
 She was instrumental in establishing the ICN-WEN program (Information centric networking in wireless edge networks), a program jointly funded by the National Science Foundation (NSF) and Intel, and currently sits on its Board of Advisors.

 Eve obtained a BS from Yale, MS from UCLA, and PhD from Caltech, all in Computer Science.
 Prior to Intel, she held positions at Apollo Computers (acquired by HP), Information Sciences Institute (ISI), AT&T Labs-Research, and Pollere.
 She has published over 60 papers (cited over 14K times), holds 14 patents (another 14 pending), and has co-authored several standards, including SIP, a protocol widely used for Internet telephony and multimedia teleconferencing.
 At Intel, she has been recognized by the Internet of Things Group and Intel's Patent Office as a top innovator.
 She is the co-recipient of the 2020 IEEE Internet Award.